Long-time reverse transportation inequalities for non-globally-dissipative Langevin dynamics: Construction of coupling and Lyapunov function

 \subsection{Some useful lemmas}

 We obtain some useful lemmas based on the construction of the coupling and Lyapunov function above.
 The first observation is that, once $X$ and $X''$ are synchronously coupled in the far field, $|X_t - X_t''|$ has a uniform-in-time almost surely upper bound.
+This fact will be repeated used in the proofs below.

 \begin{lemma} Under Assumption \ref{ass:farfield}, if $\eta_t \geq 0, \; \forall \, t\geq 0$, then it holds that